Carregando…

 Two days is the ideal amount of time to enjoy the Argentine side without rushing: on Day 1 you cover the Upper Circuit, the Lower Circuit and the Gran Aventura boat ride; on Day 2 you head early to the Devil's Throat and finish the trails.
 If you keep your first-day ticket and revalidate it at the park's ticket office, the second consecutive day is 50% off.

 Foz do Iguaçu is an easy destination with kids: Parque das Aves delights little ones with toucans and macaws up close, the Falls have a paved trail that allows a baby stroller, and Itaipu has short tours.
-Start with Parque das Aves and the Brazilian Falls (half a day each), leave a day for the Argentine side, and choose boat tours only for kids over 7 to 12 years old.
+Start with Parque das Aves and the Brazilian Falls (half a day each), leave a day for the Argentine side, and choose boat tours only for kids aged 7 or older (12 for Gran Aventura).

 Iguaçu National Park is a benchmark for accessibility: it has paved trails, adapted internal buses, free wheelchairs at the Visitor Center and a panoramic elevator at Porto Canoas.
 Macuco Safari boards wheelchair users with an electric vehicle and an elevator; Itaipu has ramps, elevators and adapted buses; and Parque das Aves has flat trails and adapted restrooms.